 - I found this new plaid bow tie that I really like.
 What do you think of it?

 - Have you seen my thin, navy blue tie?
 I’d like to wear it to work today.

 What formal events do you have to dress up for?
 Do you know any other kinds of men’s formal wear in English?
 Share your thoughts with us in the comments below!

 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, loves any event to dress up, especially if it means learning more about terms for formal wear in English!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and loves any event to dress up.
+Especially if it means learning new vocabulary for formal wear in English!